Elizabeth Warren addresses the Native American Caucus during the Democratic Convention

 Warren argued that the Trump administration challenged the promises made to the Mashpee Wampanoag Tribe.
 And she vowed Biden would honor is stated platform that says, "We honor and support the great Indigenous traditions all across the country.
 We stand with the Mashpee Wampanoag Tribe and all Tribal Nations in rejecting the Trump administration’s efforts to remove land that had been put into trust by the Obama-Biden Administration."

-Warren was joined by the only two Native American women serving in the House – Democrat Deborah Haaland, of Minnesota, and Sharice Davids, of Kansas, both of whom Warren praised for their efforts on behalf of Native Americans.
+Warren was joined by the only two Native American women serving in the House – Democrat Deborah Haaland, of New Mexico, and Sharice Davids, of Kansas, both of whom Warren praised for their efforts on behalf of Native Americans.

 "Sharice has steadfastly championed in Congress" on behalf of Native Americans, Warren said.